coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 {"key":"cookie","value":"monster"}
 {% endhighlight %}

-h2.
-Discussion
+## Discussion

-Give @http.createServer@ a function in the shape of @(request, response) -> ...@ and it will return a server object, which we can use to listen on a port.
-Interact with the @request@ and @response@ objects to give the server its behaviour.
-Listen on port 8000 using @server.listen 8000@.
+Give `http.createServer` a function in the shape of `(request, response) -> ...` and it will return a server object, which we can use to listen on a port.
+Interact with the `request` and `response` objects to give the server its behaviour.
+Listen on port 8000 using `server.listen 8000`.

-For API and overall information on this subject, check node.js's "http":http://nodejs.org/docs/latest/api/http.html and "https":http://nodejs.org/docs/latest/api/https.html documentation pages.
-Also, the "HTTP spec":http://www.ietf.org/rfc/rfc2616.txt might come in handy.
+For API and overall information on this subject, check node.js's [http](http://nodejs.org/docs/latest/api/http.html) and [https](http://nodejs.org/docs/latest/api/https.html) documentation pages.
+Also, the [HTTP spec](http://www.ietf.org/rfc/rfc2616.txt) might come in handy.

-h3.
-Exercises
+### Exercises

 * Create a layer in between the server and the developer which would allow the developer to do something like: